Catalan numbers, parking functions, permutahedra and noncommutative Hilbert schemes: A second proof of the numerical claim in Corollary

 with equality if $\partial Z\cap M=\emptyset$. \end{proposition}

-\begin{proof} Proposition \ref{prop:mcmullen} reduces us to the case that $Z$ is an elementary zonotope.
-This case is trivial. \end{proof} Combining this with Stanley's formula \cite[Theorem 2.2]{Stanley1} for $\Vol_M(Z)$ we obtain a formula for $|Z\cap M|$ in case $\partial Z\cap M=\emptyset$. \begin{corollary} \cite[Theorem 2.2]{Stanley1} Let the setting be as in Proposition \ref{prop:vol_lat_shifted}.
+\begin{proof} By shifting $Z$ slightly (which does not increase $|Z\cap M|$) we may ensure that~$M$ does not intersect any facet of the tiling elementary zonotopes.
+Then Proposition \ref{prop:mcmullen} reduces us to the case that $Z$ is an elementary zonotope which is trivial. \end{proof} Combining this with Stanley's formula \cite[Theorem 2.2]{Stanley1} for $\Vol_M(Z)$ we obtain a formula for $|Z\cap M|$ in case $\partial Z\cap M=\emptyset$. \begin{corollary} \cite[Theorem 2.2]{Stanley1} Let the setting be as in Proposition \ref{prop:vol_lat_shifted}.
 Then $|Z\cap M|=\sum_S h(S)$ where $S$ ranges over all maximal linearly independent subsets of $\{\beta_i\mid i\in H\}$ and $h(S)$ is (the absolute value of) the volume (with respect to $M$) of the parallelepiped spanned by $\beta_i\in S$. \end{corollary}